From BR Bullpen

 - 1939 - Judge Landis fines Brooklyn, Detroit, and the St. Louis farm club, Columbus, for manipulating player contracts.
 He frees seven farmhands.

-- 1957 - Mayor Robert Wagner forms a 4-member committee to find a replacement for the Dodgers and Giants in New York City.
+- 1957 - Mayor Robert Wagner forms a four-member committee to find a replacement for the Dodgers and Giants in New York City.

 - After 61 years, the American Association (AAA) folds, with some of the franchises being absorbed by the International League and the Pacific Coast League.
 The PCL adds the Dallas-Fort Worth, TX, Denver, CO and Oklahoma City, OK clubs and drops the Vancouver, BC club.
 The International League adds the Indianapolis, IN and Little Rock, AR clubs.
 As a result, both leagues became ten-club leagues.
 The American Association will re-form after expansion in 1969.